Take-Home Teeth Whitening

 - Patients who have very extensive or intractable staining, as bleaching is unlikely to solve these problems

 - Patients who have ultra-sensitive teeth or gums, which may be irritated by the chemicals used in the whitening process

 - Women who are pregnant or breastfeeding – not enough research has been done on the effect of whitening agents on unborn or nursing babies

-If you are in any doubt, speak to your dentist who will be able to advise you of your suitability for teeth-whitening.
+If you have any doubts, speak to your dentist, who will be able to advise you of your suitability for teeth whitening.

 There is a large variety of take-home teeth whitening kits.
-Some of the most popular are:
+Some of the most popular ones are:

 - Opalescence Trèswhite Supreme

 - Philips Nite White and Day White ACP